30+ Things To Know When Planning a Beach Wedding

 Frequently Asked Questions

-1. Make sure the beach is accessible to everyone involved.
+1. Make sure the beach is accessible to everyone.

 2. Don’t let the sound of waves drown out your vows.